nexmo-community/client-sdk-android-samples/README.md

 # Android Client SDK Samples

-Repository contains Base [configuration](configuration.md) and provides some examples for you to better understand the features of the [Android Client-SDK](https://developer.nexmo.com/client-sdk/overview).
-The sample applications are meant to be used with the latest version of the Android Client-SDK.
+Repository contains Base [configuration](configuration.md) and provides some examples for you to better understand the features of the [Android Client SDK](https://developer.nexmo.com/client-sdk/overview).
+The sample applications are meant to be used with the latest version of the Android Client SDK.
 Feel free to copy and modify the source code herein for your own projects.
 Please consider sharing your modifications with us, especially if they might benefit other developers using the OpenTok Android SDK.